jenkinsci/jenkins-design-language/components/templates/base/README.md

-# Button
+# Your component

-This is button documentation
+This is < component > documentation